ShaikAlthafBabar/Django_Project/README.md

 To run this project locally, follow these steps:

 Clone the repository:

-bash
-Copy code
 git clone https://github.com/ShaikAlthafBabar/Django_Project.git

-Navigate to the project directory:
+Navigate to the project directory: cd Django_Project

-bash
-Copy code
-cd Django_Project
 Create a virtual environment:

 bash